kamisc16/LCAdistalout/README.md

 # Note
 Simulated data only has two conditions.
 Will add more conditions.
 Two-Step Method not yet included.
 Will update all files once code is written.
+Also note that One-Step method current switching classes between runs.
+Will write code within the Results_Gather.R to rearrange results after each run.